 A conservation charity

-The Wild Carp Trust is a conservation charity registered in England & Wales, number 1196426.
+The Wild Carp Trust is a fish conservation charity registered in England & Wales, number 1196426.
 Its purpose is to:

 - Promote for the benefit of the public the conservation and protection of the oldest strains of carp in the UK.